 3D Smith Chart

 Is a new 3d telecommunications design tool with applications mainly in high frequency engineering

-The 3D Smith was most recently presented on 24 April 2013 at the Telecom Faculty of the UPV Valencia (Spain) .
+The 3D Smith was most recently presented on 19 November 2013 at ARMMS Conference, Wyboston Lakes, UK .

 In the last years several attempts were done to develop a 3D Smith chart suitable for both active and passive design.
 The 3D Smith chart presented here is based on the June 2011 MWCL journal article "A 3D Smith chart based on the Riemann sphere for active and passive microwave circuits" The article uses for the first time inversive geometry on the Riemann sphere (used sometimes without knowledge in arts too) and unifies the active circuits and passive circuits design generalizing the Smith chart.
 Latitude and longitudes become the important 3D Smith chart tool options in designing-while the theory behind is from pure mathematics-South pole = mapping of infinity.
 Important details can be found in the IEEE June 2011 MWCL and in the July 2012 Microwave Journal articles